 The American Legion sponsors a scholarship for the Eagle Scout of the Year, which provides one $10,000 award and three $2,500 awards.
 They also oversee several other scholarship opportunities not directly related to Scouting.

-The Arthur M. & Berdena King Eagle Scout Scholarship provides several awards, one for $8,000, one for $4,000, and one for $2,000.
+The Arthur M. & Berdena King Eagle Scout Scholarship provides several awards, one for $8,000, one for $4,000, and two for $2,000.
 The contest is open to all Eagle Scouts under 19 years old, and is usually entered through a local chapter of Sons of the American Revolution (NSSAR).

 The Veterans of Foreign Wars administer a scholarship with three awards, for $1,000, $3,000, and $5,000.
 This contest is open to Eagle Scouts still in high school, as well as members of several other scouting organizations.